Stefano Sannino: Personal life

+Sannino was married to the daughter of a former Italian diplomat.
+She died after Sannino's posting as the Head of OSCE's Mission in Serbia in 2002.
 Sannino is married with Catalan Santiago Mondragón Vial.
 He received the Transexualia 2016 prize, for his support to the social inclusion of trans persons in Spain, and the LGBT Andalucía prize (together with the former US Ambassador to Spain, James Costos) for his efforts in the fight against homophobia.
 In 2018, he raised the rainbow flag on the Italian Embassy in the occasion of the Madrid Pride.